cse330-fall-2021/creativeproject-creativeproject-486040/README.md

 10 - users can place counters on the connect 4 board correctly

-10 - game operates correctly with swicthing player between rounds
+10 - game operates correctly with swicthing between player and guest player between rounds

 10 - computer can play a counter and operates correctly